Did your payday loans cost so much when you repaid one you had to keep on borrowing?

 It’s easy to ask for a payday loan refund using the free template letters here.
 The letters work if your payday loans were repaid or if you still owe money.

 This article covers everything you need to get started.
-It’s easy, free and many people are winning large payouts.
+It’s simple, easy, free and many people are winning large payouts.